 Loops, between Kargil and Lamayuru (about 10 minutes before Lamayuru) that are too hard to miss and too attractive to not click a picture.
 There are at least a dozen similar sights on Kargil-Leh highway.
 All you need is an eye for it!

 Siblings.
 Somewhere between Kargil and Keylong, in a tiny village called Kurgiakh.
 Kargil to Keylong route is one hell of an experience.
 Where you can do Kargil to Keylong via Leh in two days, Kargil to Keylong via Zanskar can take at least 5 days.
 And the best part is, other than the beautiful Ladakh images you get there, it is accessible to drive to for only two months in a year.

 And those two months too, driving or riding here remains a stroke of luck.

 For hours, you will keep moving in a direction with no life to see around but just a river and a camera to click some beautiful images and photos titled ‘Ladakh pictures’.

 A And when you see any human on the way, you naturally stop and ask for whereabouts and other route details.
 To give you an idea… Zanskar Valley offers pretty similar riding experience as Spiti Valley, except for, Zanskar is more untouched and underdeveloped.

 A group of riders, having a discussion.
 You can see my Jawa 42 parked behind.
-Picture was taken in Zanskar Valley in Ladakh.
+The picture was taken in Zanskar Valley in Ladakh.

 A view from Thikse Monastery looking into Ladakh.
 About 15km on the left is the town of Leh.

 The Instagram perfect photo-spot of Gata Loops is a series of 21 hairpin bends that lead to the top of one of the highest motorable passes in Ladakh region Nakee La.
 For those who don’t know, there are many mysterious stories related to Gata Loops, including Ghosts and paranormal activities.

 A beautiful, sleepy village in Zanskar Valley.
 The name won’t matter.

 Some agricultural land, before the town of Leh.
 Picture was taken from Thikse Monastery.